tundisto/demisto-web-form-angular/README.md

 There is no authentication mechanism in this application for client communication (though a 'dummy' user is shown in the form which is obtained through an API call to the server, similar to what may happen in a production app).
 Any user connecting to this app will be able to submit the form, assuming Demisto API communications have been initialised using a Demisto API key.

 **ASSUME THAT THIS IMPLEMENTATION IS INSECURE** and that it will require numerous changes to be used in production.
+It does, however, make use of SSL and also encryption for the Demisto API key.

 ## Running for the First Time